octo-technology/OpenTezos/docs/private/introduction.md

 Tezos is a public blockchain network that includes innovative features such as on-chain governance and proof of stake.
 Smart contracts on Tezos are compiled to Michelson, a stack-based, functional language that lends itself to formal verification.

+A private blockchain is an invitation-only blockchain.
+The blockchain is governed by a single entity.
+The participating parties require permission to read, write, or audit the blockchain.

 A private chain of Tezos provides a controlled environment for development, testing, or consortium-governed networks popular in enterprise settings.

 This module will use the scripts available on the [Github Serokell](https://github.com/serokell/private-tezos-blockchain) for the configuration and deployment of a private Tezos blockchain on a Testnet network.